microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 ## Simple Linear Regression

-To train linear regression model, we will use **Scikit Learn** library.
+To train our Linear Regression model, we will use the **Scikit-learn** library.

 ```python
 from sklearn.linear_model import LinearRegression